fiskaltrust/middleware-demo-android/README.md

 - *The fiskaltrust.Middleware for Android* installed on your device, which can be configured and downloaded via the [fiskaltrust.Portal](https://portal-sandbox.fiskaltrust.de).
 Please note that the Android download is only available for cashboxes that only contain supported packages (SQLite, Fiskaly and Swissbit) and supported protocols (gRPC and REST).
 - The *Cashbox Id* and *Access Token* are visible in the portal, and are needed to start the Middleware on Android.

-The **Java example** in this repository uses the _.proto_ files of the fiskaltrust Middleware interface to automatically generate the client and the contracts at build time via the officially suggested gRPC packages (a comprehensive tutorial and overview can be found [here](https://grpc.io/docs/tutorials/basic/java/)).
-The latest _.proto_ files are available in our [interface-doc repository](https://github.com/fiskaltrust/interface-doc/tree/master/dist/protos).
+The **Java example** in this repository talks to the Android Launcher's PosSystemAPI, an HTTP style request/response contract carried over Android Intents.
+Requests and responses are plain JSON, with the method, path, headers and body passed as Intent extras (headers and body are base64url encoded).
+The demo lets you switch between the two available transports in its Settings tab, either starting the Launcher's PosSystemAPI Activity for each request (Intent-Activity) or binding to its PosSystemAPIService and exchanging Messenger messages (Service-IPC).

 The **Xamarin/C# example** uses the [fiskaltrust.Middleware.Interface.Client.Grpc](https://www.nuget.org/packages/fiskaltrust.Middleware.Interface.Client.Grpc/) NuGet package, which doesn't need the _.proto_ files.
 A more detailed documentation about this package can be found in its [repository](https://github.com/fiskaltrust/middleware-interface-dotnet).
 HTTP works without any additional required files anyway, and uses the [fiskaltrust.Middleware.Interface.Client.Http](https://www.nuget.org/packages/fiskaltrust.Middleware.Interface.Client.Http/) package.